Why create a website for attheedgeofscience?

 I am a fairly average person with a not-so-average story.
 For the same reason, I am not sure how much it matters who I am or what I do.
 The important thing for me was to take the time to reflect on a few special years of my life and create a website as a kind of monument.
 In addition, I founded a small informal advocacy group where we remain involved in the promotion of tinnitus research.
 I will most likely engage in early-stage initiatives for a number of years to come ‒ permitted that the relevant occasions present themselves, of course!

 As for my personal details: I am a Dane who has spent more than a decade living abroad (Switzerland and Germany).
-Age-wise, I am in my early 40s and career-wise, I have a long background working for large corporations (data-management and finance-related work).
+Age-wise, I am in my early 40s and career-wise, I have a long background working for large corporations (financial-reporting and turn-around strategy).

 Which particular topics in medicine interest you?